Planning based on particular objectives comes naturally to most of us, but faced with planning, many of us hesitate.

-Private Enterprise partners Peter Siebels, Bill Noye and Dominic Pelligana provide an overview of the challenges faced by family businesses and how KPMG's Family Business Services team can help.
+Private Enterprise partners Bill Noye and Dominic Pelligana provide an overview of the challenges faced by family businesses.

-Few people enjoy conflict – whether it be some form of confrontation or even just voicing disagreement – but sometimes conflict can be the catalyst that brings longstanding issues to a head, and then they’re aired and actually dealt with, to be resolved.
+Few people enjoy conflict – whether it be some form of confrontation or even just voicing disagreement.

-It’s critical that leaders in family business pay attention to the priorities of both the family and the business, yet only 55% of the family businesses surveyed in KPMG in Australia’s and Family Business Australia’s 2013 Family Business Survey.
+It’s critical that leaders in family business pay attention to the priorities of both the family and the business.

-According to KPMG in Australia’s 2013 Family Business survey, 83% of respondents believe that being a family business has made a difference in coping with ongoing economic uncertainties.
+According to Australia’s 2013 FB survey, 83% of respondents believe that being fb has made a difference in coping with ongoing economic uncertainties

 It’s no secret that Australian family businesses are facing a tough economic environment.

-According to the 2013 Family Business Survey jointly undertaken by KPMG and Family Business Australia, Australian family business owners see themselves as more adaptable and resilient to market conditions.
+According to the 2013 Family Business Survey, family business owners see themselves as more adaptable and resilient to market conditions.

-It's about the structures, frameworks, controls, accountabilities and responsibilities that together help a family business meet its strategic objectives and manage risks.
+It's about the structures, frameworks, and responsibilities that together help a family business meet its strategic objectives and manage risks.